jbrown56/PID_mixer/README.md

 ### Measures of Success

-1. If we can actually use the mixer to successfully mix batter
+1. Is the serial monitor reading accurate values for speed (rps)?
-2. If the speed of the mixer remains constant and accurate to the desired value despite changes (increases/decreases) in resistance.
-(The actual speed of the mixer should always match the desired speed.)
+2. is the photo reflector securely mounted inside the mixer?

 ### Materials